• Skip to primary navigation

 Banff Gondola Parking

 While there is indeed a parking lot at the Banff Gondola, it fills up quickly, and parking is limited.
-It might be useful to take the Bow Valley ROAM Transit Services bus so that you don’t even have to worry about the lack of parking, or, in summer, to take the free shuttle from the town of Banff to the gondola.
+Therefore, it might be useful to take the Bow Valley ROAM Transit Services bus so that you don’t even have to worry about the lack of parking or, in summer, to take the free shuttle from the town of Banff to the gondola.

 The view of Bow Valley from the Banff Gondola